MozillaSecurity/avalanche/README.md

 About the name
 --------------

-Avalance is French for "Avalanche".
+Avalanche is French for "Avalanche".